alankent/magento2devbox-skeleton/README.md

 If you ever restart the Docker containers, you may need to rerun `m2unison-profile` as the profile file containers the SSH port number used by the Unison container from the `docker-compose.yml` file.
-(Using the `2223:22` syntax for the SSH port number in `docker-composer.yml` can avoid this problem.)
+(Alternatively, using the `2223:22` syntax to lock down the SSH port number in `docker-composer.yml` avoids this problem.)

 **Windows**